We reviewed these devices that keep your phone alive when electricity is down

 Each tested device works, providing additional power for those times when power is out.
 And each has pros and cons, compared with the other models.

-The most versatile device we tested is the Goal Zero Lighthouse 250 Lantern ($80, pictured above), which uses a hand-cranked generator that can work under any conditions—as long as your cranking arm holds out!
+The most versatile device we tested is the Goal Zero Lighthouse 250 Lantern ($80), which uses a hand-cranked generator that can work under any conditions—as long as your cranking arm holds out!
 Its internal battery is the largest of the tested devices, and it includes an integral USB charging cord.
 And unique among these four devices, the Lighthouse 250 also provides light: a dimmable white LED light, and a flashing red light that could be useful for emergency signaling on the road.

 An Apple iPhone 5s has a battery capacity of 1440mAh, so the Lighthouse 250’s 4400mAh charged battery should be able to fully charge the 5s about three times.
 When the charger’s battery is depleted, an iPhone 5s’s battery-life indicator will increase about 1 percent for every 5 minutes of hand-cranking you do.